wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Hours: 8:00 a.m.–4:15 p.m.
 Monday through Friday

-Divorce certificates can also be obtained from the Register of Deeds Office of the county where the divorce was granted.
-The address and contact information of the various Register of Deeds office across the state are obtainable from the official Wisconsin Register of Deeds Association website.
+Divorce certificates are also accessible from the Register of Deeds Office of the county where the divorce was granted.
+The address and contact information of the various Register of Deeds offices across the state are obtainable from the official Wisconsin Register of Deeds Association website.

-In some counties, divorce certificates can be obtained at the Register of Deeds Office through mail-in and in-person requests alone, while some other counties offer online requests through third party organizations.
+In some counties, divorce certificates may be obtained at the Register of Deeds Office through mail-in and in-person requests.
+In contrast, some other counties offer online requests through third-party organizations.

 Who Can Obtain Divorce Records in Wisconsin?

-All divorce records are public records and can be issued to any interested member of the public.
-However, certified copies of divorce certificates can only be obtained by the registrants, their immediate family members, legal guardians, legal representatives, and any other person empowered by Wis.
+All divorce records are public records and, as such, may be issued to any interested member of the public.
+However, certified copies of divorce certificates are generally only available to the registrants, their immediate family members, legal guardians, legal representatives, and any other person empowered by Wis.
 Stat. § 69.20.
-Uncertified copies of divorce certificates can be obtained by anyone.
+Anyone may obtain uncertified copies of divorce certificates.

 Are Wisconsin Divorce Records available online?

 The State Vital Records website has an online portal that contains details on how to apply for a divorce record.
-More so, it also contains the Wisconsin Divorce Certificate Application form, which requesters must complete before obtaining a certified or uncertified copy of a divorce certificate.
+It also contains the Wisconsin Divorce Certificate Application form, which requesters must complete before obtaining a certified or uncertified copy of a divorce certificate.

 According to Wis.
-Stat. § 801.21, a court record, which includes divorce records, can be sealed by filing a motion to seal a part of or the entire document.
-The person filing must have the motion served on all parties involved in the action.
-The party filing the motion to seal the divorce record also needs to provide authority for asserting as such.
+Stat. § 801.21, a court record, which includes divorce records, may be sealed by filing a motion to seal a part of or the entire document.
+The person filing must have the motion served on all parties involved.
+The party filing the motion to seal the divorce record must also provide authority for asserting as such.

 While filing the motion to seal the divorce records, the party making the application can file the motion under a temporary seal.
 The temporary seal would make the divorce record unavailable to the public until the court rules on the motion.

 Once a divorce record has been sealed, it becomes inaccessible to the public.
 Any member of the public seeking access to the sealed divorce record must obtain permission from the court.
-The court would grant the motion for the sealing of a divorce record under certain circumstances.
+The court would grant the motion to seal a divorce record under certain circumstances.

 • The divorce record contains information that would adversely affect the children.